wavesoft/vlhc-challenge/doc/Analytics Events.md

 }
 ```

-Link target is one of the following:
+Link `id` is one of the following:
 <table>
     <tr>
         <th>Target</th>